-The following table summarizes SNC-Lavalin's payments and outstanding commitments to invest in Capital investments accounted for by the equity method and at fair value through other comprehensive income as at December 31, 2021 and 2020:
+The following table summarizes SNC-Lavalin's payments and outstanding commitments to invest in Capital investments accounted for by the equity method and at fair value through other comprehensive income as at December 31, 2022 and 2021:

-YEARS ENDED DECEMBER 31 2021 2020 Commitments to invest in Capital investments - January 1 \$ 24,921 \$ 70,724 Increase in commitments to invest in Capital investments 29,731 10,031 Payments for Capital investments during the year (29,731) (55,834) Commitments to invest in Capital investments - December 31 \$ 24,921 \$ 24,921
+YEARS ENDED DECEMBER 31 2022 2021 Commitments to invest in Capital investments - January 1 \$ 24,921 \$ 24,921 Increase in commitments to invest in Capital investments 39,633 29,731 Payments for Capital investments during the year (39,633) (29,731) Commitments to invest in Capital investments - December 31 \$ 24,921 \$ 24,921

-At December 31, 2021, the commitments to invest in Capital investments were related to contributions for Eglinton Crosstown (2020: Eglinton Crosstown) and were presented as "Other current financial liabilities" (see Note 18) since they are either expected to be paid in the following year or are callable on demand.
+At December 31, 2022, the commitments to invest in Capital investments were related to contributions for Eglinton Crosstown (2021: Eglinton Crosstown) and were presented in "Other current financial liabilities" (see Note 18) since they are either expected to be paid in the following year or are callable on demand.

-In 2016, SNC-Lavalin signed an agreement to support a commitment of US\$100 million to a fund focused on global infrastructure investments sponsored by The Carlyle Group ("Carlyle"), subject to certain conditions.
-The intent of this agreement is for SNC-Lavalin and Carlyle to cooperate with respect to investments in, and work on, infrastructure projects.
-Such commitment to invest amounted to US\$60.5 million (approximately CA\$77.4 million) as at December 31, 2021 (2020: US\$82.5 million [approximately CA\$105.7 million]) and will be recognized as a liability, as a whole or in part, when the accounting conditions will be met.
+In 2016, SNC-Lavalin signed an agreement to support a commitment of US\$100 million to a fund focused on global infrastructure investments sponsored by The Carlyle Group, subject to certain conditions.
+The intent of this agreement was for SNC-Lavalin and The Carlyle Group to cooperate with respect to investments in, and work on, infrastructure projects.
+Such commitment to invest amounted to US\$60.5 million (approximately CA\$77.4 million) as at December 31, 2021 and was not recognized as a liability since the accounting conditions were not met.
+Subsequent to the disposal of Carlyle in 2022, the related commitment to invest was nil as at December 31, 2022.